quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## On Receiving a Datagram

 When a server is blocked by anti-amplification limits, receiving a datagram unblocks it, even if none of the packets in the datagram are successfully processed.
-In such a case, the PTO timer is now set, since data is in flight and probes can be sent.
+In such a case, the PTO timer may need to be armed.

 Pseudocode for OnDatagramReceived follows: